moshix/mvs/FederatedChat.md

 ## Overview

 Teh Federated Chat system is a PostgreSQL-based global chat implementation that allows multiple BBS instances to communicate with eachother through a shared database.
-Each BBS connects to a central PostgreSQL server where all chat messages are stored and syncronized across all participating systems.
+Each BBS connects to a central PostgreSQL server where all chat messages are stored and syncronized across all participatng systems.

 ## Architecture

 ### System Componets

 1. **PostgreSQL Database**: Central message storage and synchronization point
-2. **BBS Instances**: Individual BBS systems that connect to teh shared database
+2. **BBS Instances**: Individual BBS systems that conect to teh shared database
 3. **Chat Messages**: Timestamped messages with username prefixes indicating orgin BBS

 ### Data Flow